 The person we're seeking must have at least 5 years plus experience in advertiser/agency media and/or broadcast sales.
 If you're a self starter and are highly motivated to increase your income, this is an opportunity you should explore.

-We offer an exceptional starting salary and incentives, generous and comprehensive fringe benefits, and an outstanding opportunity for ada research service of CONTROL DATA CORPORATION
+We offer an exceptional starting salary and incentives, generous and comprehensive fringe benefits, and an outstanding opportunity for advancement.

 To explore this fine opportunity, send your resume, with salary history, in confidence to: